MorrisMA/M16C5x/README.md

 Synthesis
 ---------

-The primary objective of the M16C5x is to synthesize a processor core, 4kW of program memory, a buffered SPI master, and a buffered UART into a Xilinx XC3S50A-4VQG100I FPGA.
-The present implementation includes the P16C5x core, 4kW of program memory, a dual-channel SPI Master I/F, and an SSP-compatible UART supporting baud rates from 3M bps to 1200 bps.
+The primary objective of the M16C5Xv2 project is to synthesize a processor core, 4kW of program memory, a buffered SPI master, and two (2) buffered UART into a Xilinx XC3S200A-5VQG100I FPGA.
+The present implementation includes the P16C5x core, 4kW of program memory, a dual-channel SPI Master I/F, and two SSP- compatible UARTs supporting baud rates from 3M bps to less than 1200 bps using a clock frequency of 48.0000 MHz for the core and UART.
+(Note: synthesis and PAR allow an input frequency of 60 MHz for a -4 Spartan-3A FPGA.)

-Using ISE 10.1i SP3, the implementation results for an XC3S50A-4VQ100I are as
+Using ISE 10.1i SP3, the implementation results for an XC3S200A-5VQ100I are as
 follows:

-    Number of Slice FFs:                619 of 1408      43%
+    Number of Slice FFs:                772 of 3584      21%
-    Number of 4-input LUTs:            1287 of 1408      92%
+    Number of 4-input LUTs:            1671 of 3584      46%
-    Number of Occupied Slices:          701 of  704      99%
+    Number of Occupied Slices:          907 of 1792      50%
-    Total Number of 4-input LUTs:      1333 of 1408      94%
+    Total Number of 4-input LUTs:      1722 of 3584      48%

-                    Logic:             1052
+                    Logic:             1325
-                    Route-Through:       46
+                    Route-Through:       51
                     16x1 RAMs:            8
-                    Dual-Port RAMs:     194
+                    Dual-Port RAMs:     306
                     32x1 RAMs:           32
-                    Shift Registers:      1

-    Number of BUFGMUXs:                   4 of   24      16%
+    Number of BUFGMUXs:                   3 of   24      12%
-    Number of DCMs:                       1 of    2      50%
     Number of RAMB16BWEs                  3 of    3     100%

-    Best Case Achievable:           12.381 ns (0.119 ns Setup, 0.691 ns Hold)
+    Best Case Achievable:   14.902 ns (0.099 ns Setup, 0.535 ns Hold)

 Status
 ------